GICDM: Mitigating Hubness for Reliable Distance-Based Generative Model Evaluation

 \section{Overview of In-sample Hubness Reduction}

 Restoring meaningful neighborhoods in high-dimensional spaces has motivated the development of numerous hubness reduction methods.
-These methods typically compute secondary dissimilarities between data points, replacing the original distances for nearest neighbor search.
+They typically compute secondary dissimilarities between data points to replace original distances for nearest-neighbor search.
 Their performance has been compared across various scenarios in the literature \cite{feldbauer2019comprehensive,amblard2022hubness,obraczka2022fast}, and we consider the union of their recommendations here.

-Among these, Local DisSimilarity (DSL) \cite{hara2016flattening} aims to flatten the density directly, while the others are scaling methods that seek to restore symmetry in nearest neighbor relationships by scaling distances.
-The Gaussian variant of Mutual Proximity ($\text{MP}^{\text{Gauss}}$) \cite{schnitzer2012local} uses all pairwise distances for scaling, whereas the remaining methods are local scaling approaches: they use the local neighborhood of each point to scale distances.
-These include Local Scaling (LS) \cite{zelnik2004self}, Cross-domain Similarity Local Scaling (CSLS) \cite{lample2018word}, and the Non-Iterative Contextual Dissimilarity Measure (NICDM) \cite{jegou2007contextual,jegou2010contextual}.
-Their formulations are closely related.
+Among these, Local DisSimilarity (DSL) \cite{hara2016flattening} aims to flatten the density directly, while the others are scaling methods that seek to restore symmetry in nearest-neighbor relationships by scaling distances.
+By forcing symmetry, these scaling methods consistently increase nearest-neighbor classification accuracy \cite{feldbauer2019comprehensive}, indicating that they improve the semantic correctness of local neighbor relationships by reducing the influence of one-way relationships induced by hubness.
+The Gaussian variant of Mutual Proximity ($\text{MP}^{\text{Gauss}}$) \cite{schnitzer2012local} uses all pairwise distances for scaling, whereas the remaining methods are local scaling approaches that use the local neighborhood of each point to scale distances.
+These include Local Scaling (LS) \cite{zelnik2004self}, Cross-domain Similarity Local Scaling (CSLS) \cite{lample2018word}, and the Non-Iterative Contextual Dissimilarity Measure (NICDM) \cite{jegou2007contextual,jegou2010contextual}, whose formulations are closely related.

 Given the pairwise distances $\{d_{x_i,x_j}\}_{i,j=1}^N$ between a set of points $\{x_i\}_{i=1}^N$, NICDM produces secondary dissimilarities as follows:

 where